ptolmachev/Collaboration_and_Competition/README.md

 - `Agent.py` - contains the implementation of an agent.
 - `ReplayBuffer.py` - implementation of internal buffer to sample the experiences from it.
 - `Ornstein_Uhlenbeck_Noise.py` - contains class to generate correlated noise (random walk)
-- `Critic.py` - an ANN to evaluate q-function.
+- `Critic.py` - an ANN to evaluate the value of the undertaken action.
 - `Actor.py` - an ANN to choose action.
 - `plotter.py` - generates the plot of scores acquired during the training.
-- `perform.py` - Initialises an agent with specified state dictionary and architecture loaded from file and then runs visualisation of the agent's performance.
+- `perform.py` - Initializes an agent with specified state dictionary and architecture loaded from file and then runs visualization of the agent's performance.

 The weight of the network of trained agent are located in 'results' directory

 ### Performance of a trained agent
 Here is the plot of an Agent's performacne, which achieved the 0.5 score in 2962 episodes:

 ![scores](https://github.com/ptolmachev/Collaboration_and_Competition/blob/master/img/res4.png)

-### Suggested further improvements
+### Suggested improvements
 There a many possible venues of boosting the algorithm's performance:
 - Reduce the state vector by the factor of 2 in size by extracting parameters of the ball from the corresponding parameters of the racket (unfortunately, I couldn't do this, because there is no explanation which parameters in the state vector are which)
 - Try other strategies like: